Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: GenAI-Native Best Practices

 GenAI assets allow for more easily interchangeable communication protocols (cfr.
 MCP or A2A), enabling GenAI-native (web) services to more easily swap out one service for another, even though the alternative service may have a very different personality providing somewhat different functionality.
 For example, if a user wishes to incorporate weather information into a GenAI-native calendar service, the system should autonomously determine how to contact a weather service and integrate this functionality seamlessly.

-\subsubsection{Impose clear scope and responsibilities}
+\subsubsection{Impose Clear Scope and Responsibilities}

-A GenAI-native system requires strong organizational principles to ensure stable operations and behavior.
+Building a robust GenAI-native system will require strong organizational principles to ensure stable behavior.
 This requires clear governance to establish the scope and responsibilities for all assets, their interactions, and the extent to which they are allowed to evolve.
 This requires actively monitoring all GenAI-native assets as well as imposing restrictions.

 For example, if an asset autonomously decides to communicate with a non-approved service, makes unauthorized changes to core functionality, uses non-interpretable interfaces and protocols, or is clearly exceeding its intended scope or responsibilities, the system should intervene and compel the asset to take corrective actions.
 This may include shutting down the asset or forcefully reverting it to an earlier state.
 Traditional organizational software engineering patterns may be extended with human organizational structures to better orchestrate and coordinate these aspects.